 As part of this Psychology degree you will complete placements in a variety of settings e.g., special schools, charities that support individuals with developmental disorders.
 Some applied experience is also available through psychology plus and through student opportunities with Research Dyscovery.

 As well as gaining valuable experience as part of your placements which are integrated throughout the psychology with developmental disorders course, our Psychology Plus scheme provides you with opportunities to gain additional training, research and clinical experience on campus.
-For example, every student is guaranteed, if they want it during their undergraduate studies, a six-week placement in our Autism Clinic based in PAWB Wales.
-The University of South Wales Autism Project offers applied behaviour analytic intervention for children five and under typically with a diagnosis of autism.
+For example, every student is guaranteed, if they want it during their undergraduate studies, a six-week placement in our Applied Behaviour Analysis Clinic based at the Treforest Campus.
+This clinic offers applied behaviour analytic intervention for children five and under typically with a diagnosis of autism.
 The clinic is largely run by student volunteers under the supervision of a Board Certified Behaviour Analyst.

 There is also an opportunity to study abroad at a partner university in Europe on an Erasmus exchange, or at a university in the USA or Australia.